Firibastat, a first-in-class drug candidate for resistant hypertension

 Several preclinical studies and two clinical studies have been conducted already using firibastat to assess its pharmacokinetic, pharmacodynamic, safety and tolerance parameters in animals and humans.
 In 2014, Quantum Genomics intends to pursue the clinical development of firibastat by initiating a Phase IIa study to evaluate its effectiveness in hypertensive patients.

 The Phase IIa clinical trials for high blood pressure (firibastat program) were completed in April 2016 and the company presented positive results in June 2017 at the European Society of Hypertension congress.

 The resulting data showed positive signals over several parameters of the study, particularly on the main indicator (primary endpoint), the drop in daytime systolic blood pressure measured as ambulatory pressure in hypertensive patients.

 Quantum Genomics launched a Phase IIb study in Q4 2017 in the United States.
 This study, named NEW-HOPE, covered 256 hypertensive patients at high cardiovascular risk.

 Phase IIb results published November 2018 demonstrate that firibastat has highly significant anti-hypertensive efficacy in patients at high cardiovascular risk whose hypertension is generally difficult to treat.

-In accordance with these results, Quantum Genomics is preparing to launch a Phase III trial studying the effectiveness of firibastat as a treatment for resistant hypertension, thus paving the way for marketing authorisation.
+In accordance with these results, Quantum Genomics launched its Phase III program around two studies, FRESH (Firibastat in treatment-RESistant Hypertension) and REFRESH (Randomized study of Extended treatment with Firibastat in treatment-RESistant Hypertension), studying the effectiveness of firibastat as a treatment for resistant hypertension, thus paving the way for marketing authorisation.
 The complications of hypertension are particularly severe, and the disease is responsible for 9.4 million deaths worldwide each year.